-- Wet washdown or dry product facilty Facilties such as meat, poultry or seafood typically wet washdown all of their equipment.
-As such any structural work in these facitities should not have any tubing as part of their structure as the potential to collect water through a breach in the structure would be possible.
-For dry environments tubing type structures are the preferred design for cost and appearance considerations.
+- Wet wash-down or dry product facility Facilities such as meat, poultry or seafood and fresh produce typically wash all of their equipment.
+As such any structural work in these facilities should ideally be made from 100% stainless steel if any sort of cleaning chemicals are to be used.
+For dry environments powder coated steel design offers durability and cost savings.

 - Length of free span between columns Often production facilities wish to use the space below a mezzanine for storage.
 In this case minimizing the number of columns is one of the primary goals.
 The primary disadvantage of this is cost.
 Since the main support structure will need to be increaded in size to compensate for the longer spans, the cost can increase quite dramatically; especially if stainless steel is the prime material.

 - Decking material Can be fibreglass or metal grating, aluminum or stainless steel checker plate.
 Each can have their own advantages.
 Stainless steel with the seems welded after installation is the best sanitary option.

 - Separate or formed kick plate A less expensive option is a separate kick plate whereas a formed version integral to the decking material will contain any spilled product so if contamination to the level below is a concern the formed version is the best option.